flowershow/cloudflare-worker/README.md

 2. The worker processes the queued events:
    - Extracts file metadata
    - Updates the corresponding blob record in the database
+   - Indexes the content in Typesense for search
 3. If processing fails, the event is automatically retried

 ### Development (MinIO)